What causes foraminal stenosis?

 Treatment for foraminal stenosis

-Because the intervertebral foramina are relatively isolated within the spinal column, many of the typical conservative treatment methods used for neck and back pain – including exercise, stretching and physical therapy – might not be as effective.
-Pain medication and epidural steroidal injections might produce better results.
-However, if chronic pain persists after several weeks of conservative treatment, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using advanced technology may be able to help you find relief from neck and back pain.
+Because the foramina are relatively isolated within the spinal column, many of the typical conservative treatment methods used for neck and back pain — including exercise, stretching and physical therapy — might not be as effective.
+However, that does not mean that this condition cannot be treated with nonsurgical methods.
+Pain medication and epidural steroidal injections often help patients find pain relief and get back to their normal quality of life.